wazuh/wazuh-documentation/source/gcp/prerequisites/credentials.rst

 	   "client_x509_cert_url": "https://www.googleapis.com/robot/v1/metadata/x509/wazuh-gcloud-acc%40wazuh-gcloud-123456.iam.gserviceaccount.com"
 	}

-Check the official `Google Cloud Pub/Sub <https://cloud.google.com/pubsub/docs/building-pubsub-messaging-system#create_service_account_credentials>`_ documentation to learn more about how to configur the GCP credentials JSON file.
+Check the official `Google Cloud Pub/Sub <https://cloud.google.com/pubsub/docs/building-pubsub-messaging-system#create_service_account_credentials>`_ documentation to learn more about how to configure the GCP credentials JSON file.

 Authentication options
 ----------------------

-Currently the GCP integration only allows the credentials to be provided using an authentication file.
+Currently, the GCP integration only allows the credentials to be provided using an authentication file.

 Using an authentication file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 As explained before, the GCP integration requires a credentials file in JSON format containing the private key to access Google Cloud Pub/Sub or Google Cloud Storage bucket.

-Regardless of the service the authentication file is always specified in the ``ossec.conf`` configuration file using the ``<credentials_file>`` tag.
+Regardless of the service, the authentication file is always specified in the ``ossec.conf`` configuration file using the ``<credentials_file>`` tag.
 Take a look to the following example:

 .. code-block:: xml
    :emphasize-lines: 7, 16